rucio/documentation/docs/transfers_overview.md

 the path `RSE1 -> RSE2 -> RSE3 -> RSE4` will be picked due to cost constraints.
 Note that it's possible to make rucio prefer shorter parts by setting the RSE attribute `hop_penalty`, or the global configuration value with the same name.
+For more details about how a source is selected, refer to the [Preparer](transfers_preparer.md) documentation.

 The path will be then submitted to the transfertool either in its integrity, if transfertool supports multi-hopping, or in multiple iterations.